National First Vice Commander

 Regis “Rege” William Riley was elected National Commander during the 2018 AMVETS National Convention.
 Originally from North Braddock, Pennsylvania, Commander Riley faithfully served his country for more than 30 years both in the military and with AMVETS in various roles.
 He served in the U.S. Army and was honorably discharged in 1974, after which he worked his way through the ranks of AMVETS in a number of critical leadership positions.

 Before becoming AMVETS National Commander, Riley served as AMVETS 1st Vice National Commander, AMVETS Department Commander in Pennsylvania, Western Region Commander, and Post Commander for 9 years.
 His lifetime of service also includes serving as chairman of the National Homeless Veterans Committee and president of the Pennsylvania State War Veterans Council.
 He currently is a voting member of the Pennsylvania State Veterans Commission.

 Commander Riley is a recipient of several awards including the Leadership of Excellence pin, National AMVETS Recruiter of the Year award, and he was recognized as the Department of Pennsylvania Member of the year in 2001.
 He pursued studies in journalism and communications at the Columbia School of Broadcasting and worked for more than 35 years as a track foreman while championing veterans’ causes at the state and national levels.

-Commander Riley resides lives in Pittsburgh, Pennsylvania, with his wife, Dee, AMVETS Ladies Auxiliary past national president and Silver Bayonet Award recipient.
-They have a grown son named Corey and grandchild, Corey Jr.
+Commander Riley lives in Pittsburgh, Pennsylvania, with his wife, Dee, AMVETS Ladies Auxiliary past national president and Silver Bayonet Award recipient.
+They have two sons named Corey Sr. and Corey Jr.

 National Executive Director Joseph R. Chenelly